syukranDev/hwid-window-spoofer/README.md

 ![ss1](https://user-images.githubusercontent.com/51852197/110731470-5421c200-825d-11eb-8076-0b2b6e4294ce.PNG)
 ![ss2](https://user-images.githubusercontent.com/51852197/110731482-571cb280-825d-11eb-9c4d-50915be3455a.PNG)

-note: for edu purpose only, hf.
+note: will include the system file and `mapper` later. this one for your edu purpose only, hf.